 then take a small brush size and start painting on the shadows underneath the eye to remove it

-the Curves adjustment layer will also saturate the image.
-So the fix that you can change the blending mode to
+the Curves adjustment layer will also saturate the image, So to fix it you can change the blending mode to “

 now keep on dodging the dark areas.
 And the goal here is to flatten the area under the eye so that the eye bags become less visible.

 Here is a before and after, and just by doing this for a few minutes, The eye bag is now less visible and the area underneath the eye is looking much better.